How to save money on your gas and electricity bills

 If you’re struggling to pay debts on your energy bills, the npower Energy Fund could also help.

-As part of our partnership with Macmillan Cancer Care, we also offer help with bills and energy payments to people affected by cancer.
+As part of our partnership with Macmillan Cancer support, we also offer help with bills and energy payments to people affected by cancer.

 If you’re not an npower customer, it’s very likely your supplier will have their own schemes that could help you.
 Take some time to ask the right questions and do your research, making sure you’re aware of everything that’s on offer to you.